-Although the outdoor rides at Adventure Park USA in Monrovia, Maryland, will have shut down for the season by the first of November, you can still enjoy all the indoor attractions on the last day of the year followed by a Family New Year's Eve Party from 9 p.m. on December 31, 2018, to 12:30 a.m. on January 1, 2019.
+Although the outdoor rides at Adventure Park USA in Monrovia, Maryland, will have shut down for the season by the first of November, you can still enjoy all the indoor attractions on the last day of the year followed by a Family New Year's Eve Party from 9 p.m. on December 31, 2019, to 12:30 a.m. on January 1, 2020.

 This family-friendly event features finger foods and drinks (non-alcoholic), kids' games, live music and dancing, and access to all of the indoor attractions at Adventure Park USA.
 Purchase tickets in advance to save money on admission.

 First Night Alexandria is one of the largest family-friendly New Year's Eve events in the Capital Region, featuring over 100 live performances and plenty of local cuisines, culture, and art to sample and see during a full day of fun.
-Taking place at various venues in Alexandria, Virginia, from noon to midnight on December 31, 2018, First Night Alexandria has something for the entire family.
+Taking place at various venues in Alexandria, Virginia, from noon to midnight on December 31, 2019, First Night Alexandria has something for the entire family.

 During the event, musical performances will be held inside Old Town Alexandria’s historic buildings and many activities will also take place at the Masonic Temple on Callahan Drive.
-At Midnight, you can celebrate the New Year while watching the beautiful fireworks display over the Potomac River.
+At midnight, you can celebrate the New Year while watching the beautiful fireworks display over the Potomac River.

 Free and fun for the whole family, Watch Night in the City of Falls Church, Virginia, is the biggest event of the year for this small community.

-Taking place on four blocks of West Broad Street, Watch Night will feature live performances by various musicians, a scavenger hunt, historical reenactments by the Victorian Society of Falls Church, special menus at area restaurants, obstacle courses, firepits, and free noisemakers for the countdown.
+Taking place on four blocks of West Broad Street, Watch Night features live performances by various musicians, a scavenger hunt, historical reenactments by the Victorian Society of Falls Church, special menus at area restaurants, obstacle courses, firepits, and free noisemakers for the countdown.
 The evening concludes with a New Year’s countdown and lowering of the historic star that first lit the Falls Church sky in 1948—the year Falls Church became an independent city.

 Like many First Night events across the country, First Night Winchester brings the community together for an evening of entertainment, art, and culture.